Vizaxo/x86-os/README.md

 # my-hobby-os

-This is a simple operating system I'm building, so I can learn how operating systems work and are made.
+This is a simple operating system I'm building, so I can learn how operating systems work and how they are made.
 It's written in assembly and C, targeting x86_64.

 ## Code overview